-Deferred income tax and deferred PTU, the latter recognized up to December 31, 2023, are recorded using the asset and liability method that compares their carrying amounts and tax base.
+Deferred income tax and deferred PTU, the latter recognized up to December 31, 2022, are recorded using the asset and liability method that compares their carrying amounts and tax base.
 Deferred income taxes and PTU (assets and liabilities) are recognized by future tax consequences attributable to temporary differences between the values presented in the financial statements of the existing assets and liabilities and their related tax base, and in the case of income taxes, for the carryforward of unused tax losses and unused tax credits.
 Deferred taxes and liabilities and PTU are calculated using the rates provided in the applicable law, which will be applied to the taxable profit in the years in which it is estimated that the temporary differences will be reversed.
 The effect of changes in tax rates for deferred income taxes and PTU is recognized in the profit or loss for the year in which such changes are approved.

 Current and deferred income tax is presented and classified in profit or loss for the period, except tax that arises from a transaction that is recognized in "Other comprehensive income" (OCI) or directly in equity.
-Current PTU will be included under "Administrative and promotion expenses" in the consolidated statement of comprehensive income.
+Current PTU will be included under "Administrative and promotion expenses" in the statement of comprehensive income.

-v) Prepaid payments and Other Assets-
+(s) Prepaid payments and other assets

 Includes expenses for the issuance of securities, the difference payable for loan portfolio acquisitions, and unamortized insurance, and other deferred charges.
-It also includes prepayments of interest, fees, rent, and others, as well as provisional tax payments and net assets from the defined benefit plan of the Financial Group.
+It also includes prepayments of interest, fees, rent, and others, as well as provisional tax payments.

-w) Intangible Assets-
+(t) Intangible Assets